nikolay-borzov/user-scripts/README.md

 ## Config

-Available through Tampermonkey menu or via `imageViewer.settings()` console command.
+Available through the "Settings" script command at the Tampermonkey menu.

 # JoyReactor Download Button